VolumeElement/VolumeElement.github.io/_tabs/about.md

     - Geology

 The image in the sidebar is an icosahedral tessellation of a sphere as shown in [Continued Fractions and Modular Functions](https://www.math.ucla.edu/~wdduke/preprints/bams4.pdf) by W. Duke.
-The symmetries of this tiling correspond to M&ouml;bius transformations that are intimately relate to the functional equations satisfied by Ramanujan's continued fraction.
+The symmetries of this tiling correspond to M&ouml;bius transformations that are intimately related to the functional equations satisfied by Ramanujan's continued fraction.